SCC Home » Student Services » Financial Aid » Title IV Repayment

 Treatment of Title IV Financial Aid When A Student Withdraws

 This notice serves to disclose required student consumer information in regards to how withdrawals may affect your Title IV Financial Aid program funds.
 The Law specifies how Solano College must determine the amount of Title IV Financial Aid program funds that you earn if you withdraw from school.
-The Title IV Financial Aid program funds that are covered by this Law are; Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Stafford Loans, and Academic Competitiveness Grants.
+The Title IV Financial Aid program funds that are covered by this Law are; Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Stafford Loans.

 When you withdraw during your payment period or period of enrollment, the amount of Title IV Financial Aid Program funds that you have earned up to that point is determined by a specific formula.
 If you received less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by Solano College and/or you.